-Colonial laws prohibiting blacks and whites from marrying one another suggest that some blacks and whites did marry.
-Laws imposing penalties on white indentured servants and enslaved blacks who ran away together likewise suggest that whites and blacks did run away together.
-Laws making it a crime for Indians and blacks to meet together in groups of four or more indicate that, at some point, these gatherings must have occurred.
+Colonial laws prohibiting Black and white people from marrying one another suggest that some Black and white people did marry.
+Laws imposing penalties on white indentured servants and enslaved Africans who ran away together likewise suggest that whites and Blacks did run away together.
+Laws making it a crime for Indians and Black people to meet together in groups of four or more indicate that, at some point, these gatherings must have occurred.
 As Benjamin Franklin is said to have remarked in the Constitutional Convention, “One doesn’t make laws to prevent the sheep from planning insurrection,” because this has never occurred, nor will it occur.

 Because today’s racial divisions run so deep and can seem so normal, providing students an historical framework can be enlightening.
 We need to ask, “What are the origins of racial conflict?” and “Who benefits from these deep antagonisms?”
 A critical perspective on race and racism is as important as anything students will take away from a U.S. history course.
 This is just one early lesson in our quest to construct that critical perspective.

 The Color Line lesson is one of my all-time favorite middle-school social studies lessons.